derMaaster/TempStudio_WinUI/README.md

  Add missing using statements.
  Modified with App.cs file.
  Delete original MainPage.xaml and Mainpage.xaml.cs

  Problems remaining:

+ Commented out in ShellPage.xaml.cs:
+ 	App.MainWindow.Activated += MainWindow_Activated;
+	As well as the void MainWindo_Activated - Uno extension of and Microsoft.UI.Xaml.WindowActivatedEventArgs differs significantly it seems.

  NavigationViewHeaderBehavior.cs
         	using Microsoft.Xaml.Interactivity  - struggling to get the correct replacement